(This page revised March 16, 2016)

 The basic function is the same as in Moore’s original design.
 Shortening the barrel and attaching the rod to the top hat–shaped plug that was formerly at the back of the barrel was an obvious improvement.
 It did away with some small parts — including the external sliding ring — and simplified the assembly of the pen while still allowing operability without the removal of a blind cap, the star feature of Moore’s patents.
 It created a new concern by exposing part of the rod, however, and the engineers solved that one by making the back end of the barrel into a sleeve that attaches to the top hat.
 Because the sleeve slides along the real barrel, they called it a slide.
 In the initial version of the pen, as you can see, the back half of the barrel was stepped down so that the diameter of the slide matched the diameter of the barrel when the nib was extended.
 Oddly, however, the improved design retained four slots in the slide.
 These slots served no useful function, but there they were — possibly just because they had been there in Morris Moore’s patent drawings.
 This design remained in production at least until mid-1901.

 The bane of retractable-pen users is the potential for crushing the nib if it’s not retracted when the pen is capped.
-Morris Moore didn’t do anything about this possibility, but the engineers who designed the production version of his pen at American Fountain Pen did.
-Inside the cap, they installed a pin (easily seen in the cutaway drawing below, which also shows the cap seal in detail) to push on the flat end of the nib carrier rod, retracting the nib into the barrel if the user attempted to cap the pen without having retracted the nib.
+Morris Moore didn’t do anything about this possibility, but William Cushman, one of the principals in the American Fountain Pen Company, did.
+In 1903, he received a patent for a cap design (U.S. Patent No 747,948) with a pin that forced the nib to retract if the user failed to retract it before capping the pen.
+The pin can be seen in the cutaway drawing below, which also shows the cap seal in detail.
 Automatic retraction probably saved a good number of Moore’s nibs from being recycled.
 I know of no other retractables that included this feature.

 As with most pens of its day, Moore’s Non-Leakable Safety Pen came in many sizes, short and long, thin and thick, from midget to oversize, and in a broad range of trims.
 Short pens, grouped together at the right side of the product sheets above, were collectively named “Tourist”, with one extremely short model (not shown on the product sheets) called the Midget.
 The basic design is generally easy to identify by its shape when capped, resembling that of a long skinny dumbbell, with a thinner center and thicker ends.
 Shown here is a range of Non-Leakable pens: